 - After your files are cut, you will receive an email from email@example.com notifying you that your materials are ready to be picked up

-It is our goal to have your materials in stock and cut within 24 business hours during non-review periods.
-With the increase in submitted files during review periods, this number could increase.
-Please account for this during your model building periods.
+It is our goal to have your materials cut within 24 business hours (2 business days) during non-review periods.
+With the increase in submitted files during review periods, this number could increase to 48 business hours (4 business days).
+Please account for the possibility of material shortages from Blackline as well during your model building periods.

 - Bristol Board

 - Museum Board

 - Plywood (only from Blackline Supply with tag)

 - HDF (only from Blackline Supply with tag)

 The ISoA reserves the right to ban or turn away any materials at any time if we feel it will harm the equipment and/or the people in the room.